sergerdn/vuetify-electron-starter/README.md

 This template combines the power of modern web technologies with native Windows desktop capabilities.

+**Main goal: Create Windows app that can automate browsers**: This is a proof-of-concept demonstrating browser automation technologies including standard Playwright and advanced fingerprint automation with `playwright-with-fingerprints`.

+It shows working integrations, but it works!

 ## 📸 Screenshots

 ![Vuetify Electron Starter - Main Window Playwright With Fingerprints](docs/screenshots/main_playwright-with-fingerprints.png)